ZubairLK/project-oscilloscope/README.md

 A copy has been put outside the project so that its easier to find.

 Other files of interest are the trigger.v

-This implements the auto trigger that is build in all scopes.
+This implements the auto trigger that is built-in on all scopes.
 The auto trigger is what refreshes the screen data for periodic data at periodic intervals so that the display doesn't move around horizontally.